 • Add the carrots and raisins, stirring again until just combined.

 • Spoon a scant ¼ cup of the dough onto 2 greased baking sheets, using your fingers to lightly flatten each cookie.
-Sprinkle each with grated carrot.
+Sprinkle with extra grated carrot.
 Continue with the remaining dough.

 • Serve the cookies immediately, store in an airtight container, or freeze for breakfasts or snacks.